 TECOFASH

 How business can combine economic success with environmental and social responsibility?
 How can companies in the fashion industry innovate, create fashion and be sustainable at the same time?
-The TECOFASH consortium was established by seven partners (including the WICI Association) from five EU countries whose sphere of activity is concerned with entrepreneurship, fashion and textile industry.
+The TECOFASH consortium was established by seven partners (including the WICI Association) from five EU countries whose sphere of activity is concerned with entrepreneurship, fashion and the textile industry.
 We have combined our experiences and expertise to create innovative learning material for small enterprises and aspiring entrepreneurs in the fashion industry to operate in a more sustainable and digitally advanced way.
-We will produce all of that and release it for free on an open access basis thanks to the generous funding from the Erasmus+ Programme.
+We will produce all of that and release it for free on an open-access basis thanks to the generous funding from the Erasmus+ Programme.

 What is wrong with the fast fashion industry?

-The textile and clothing sector is among the most important industries in the EU, standing out on the global market with high quality and heritage, but also innovation in production processes and products.
-Based on the latest available data from 2017, the textile and clothing sector in the EU alone is estimated to directly employ nearly 1.7 million people, in over 171,000 companies, with a turnover of EUR 178 million (Statista, 2018).
 However, fashion is one of the most polluting industries on a global level.
 In the last 15 years, clothing production has doubled.
 Large amounts of nonrenewable resources are extracted to produce clothes that are often used for only a short period.
-The mass production process poses major threats to the environment, such as water contamination (use of chemicals and dyes), transportation costs, toxic fibers which end up as sea waste, and finally, the short life of clothing and accessories.
+The mass production process poses major threats to the environment, such as water contamination (use of chemicals and dyes), transportation costs, and toxic fibres which end up in landfills or as sea waste.
 The industry has also a negative impact on local communities and society at large.
 While some changes have been applied, the sustainable fashion industry is still a project to build.
-The TECOFASH consortium wants to raise awareness about the environmental and social costs of fashion production.
-We will inform, educate and provide collaboration opportunities for young and experienced fashion business owners to build profitable companies in harmony with the environment and people.
-This will be achieved by providing training on alternative business models which prioritize sustainability and change the way success in business is defined.

 What is the future measure of success?